bazelbuild/continuous-integration/buildkite/README.md

 ## Configuring a Pipeline

 Each pipeline is configured via a Yaml file.
 This file either lives in `$PROJECT_DIR/.bazelci/presubmit.yml` (for presubmits) or in an arbitrary location whose path or URL is passed to the CI script (as configured in the Buildkite settings of the respective pipeline).
-We store most postsubmit configurations in https://github.com/bazelbuild/continuous-integration/tree/master/buildkite/pipelines.
+Projects should store the postsubmit configuration in their own repository, but we keep some configurations for downstream projects in https://github.com/bazelbuild/continuous-integration/tree/master/buildkite/pipelines.

 ### Basic Syntax